-Best rugged cases for MacBook Pro
+Best Rugged Cases for MacBook Pro

 Because there is no covering across the back hinge, you can open your MacBook Pro as wide as you could without a case on at all.

-The price is also reasonable, as most i-Blason products are, at around $35.
-It's the least expensive 2016-compatible case on this list.
+The price is also reasonable, as most i-Blason products are, at around $40.
+The price is low, but the protection is high.

-The Armorbox is available for the 13-inch and 15-inch models and comes in a variety of color options.
+The Armorbox is available for the 13-inch and 15-inch model and comes in a variety of color options.
+Just make sure you choose the right size before checking out.

 UAG Ice